ALib C++ Library

 As explained in previous chapter 4.1 Weak Support For Bootstrapping In C++, the reason why bootstrapping ALib is a non-trivial task, does not lie in specifics of this library, but in a general lack of support for bootstrapping in the C++ language.
 Any more complex software needs to solve this task.

-Consequently, it might be a reasonable decision, to adopt what this library offers and use the this concept and the mechanics to bootstrap custom code units likewise.
+Consequently, it might be a reasonable decision, to adopt what this library offers and use this concept and the mechanics to bootstrap custom code units likewise.

 Doing this is rather simple.
 The steps are: